eosforce/FIPs/EOSC Main Network 14th BP Conference Arrangement.md

 - Conference recorder：eosou－Bill Sou
 ## EOSC main network first budget management committee campaign

 The SuperNode voted for 9 candidates to be elected as members of the first eosforce public budget budget committee.
 First, 9 candidates introduced themselves according to the order of registration.
-They were Wang Wei, She De, Guo Ying, Da Mao, and Yuan Li.
-A black powder, Yi Bao, Yi Chuanqi, Jack Xu Pengjun, a poison show.
+They were Wang Wei, She De, Guo Ying, Big hair, and Yuan Li. the black powder, YiBao, Yi Chuanqi, Jack Xu, poison show.
 [Candidate self-introduction article](https://github.com/eosforce/FIPs/issues/16)
 - **Voting method**：The node votes for the candidate.
 Each node has 5 votes on hand, and the ticket cannot be repeated on the same candidate.
 - **Node attendance statistics**：There are 17 super nodes participating in the voting, so the election is valid.
-- **Voting results**：The five elected members are Eoswake, Jeepool Da Mao, Wang Wei, Bepal Yibao, and the development team Yi Chuanqi.
+- **Voting results**：The five elected members are Eoswake, Jeepool Big hair, Wang Wei, Bepal Yibao, and the development team Yi Chuanqi.
 [Each node voted in detail ](https://github.com/eosforce/FIPs/issues/16#issuecomment-541348561)

 candidate | Number of votes
 ---|---